metalink-dev/metalinks/checker/README.txt

 # - download priority based on speed
 # - use maxconnections
 # - dump FTP data chunks directly to file instead of holding in memory
-# - maybe HTTPS proxy support if people need it
 ########################################################################